opnsense/tools/README.md

 Please note that login is only possible via the Nano and Serial images.

+Booting VM images will not work for types other than "raw".

 Generating a make.conf for use in running OPNsense
 --------------------------------------------------